bmcgrath89/MLReactFlask/README.md

 # Step Two: open another terminal cd into the service folder and type in:

--pip install virtualenv (this installs the virtual environment, which requires Python)
+- pip install virtualenv (this installs the virtual environment, which requires Python)

 - virtualenv venv (this creates a virtual environment folder called venv)